Daniel – Der Zauberer

 Daniel – Der Zauberer (translated: Daniel – The Wizard) is a German biographical musical drama film written and directed by Ulli Lommel, starring pop singer Daniel Küblböck as himself.

-The film was a box-office bomb, was panned by critics and has been considered one of the worst films of all time.
+The film was a box-office bomb and was panned by critics.

 Plot

-The successful singer Daniel Küblböck is (according to the film's tagline) "loved by millions, hated by many".
-Teenagers Rike and Tom decide to kill Daniel.
-They are encouraged, albeit not directly supported, by the mysterious Baltazar.
-Daniel is in turn spiritually supported by his dead grandfather Johnny who appears to him in visions, typically carrying a baritone horn and a wand and wearing a cap under his top hat, and who sometimes only has one arm, sometimes two.
+Rock star Daniel Küblböck is (according to the film's tagline) "loved by millions, hated by many".
+Teenagers Rike and Tom decide to kill Daniel with the support of the mysterious Baltazar.
+Daniel is, in turn, spiritually supported by his dead grandfather Johnny.

-The first attempt on Daniel's life fails when the teenagers are discovered and scared away by Daniel's vocal coach.
+The first attempt on Daniel's life fails when the teenagers are scared away by Daniel's vocal coach.
 Daniel is supposed to take part in a screen test for Hollywood.
 Meanwhile, Johnny and Baltazar, representing the forces of good and evil battling over Daniel's fate, talk with each other.
 As a warning, Johnny briefly changes Baltazar into a cockroach.
 After Baltazar says the words "I’m a celebrity, get me out of here!", Johnny transforms him back into a human.

 A young girl named Petra visits Daniel.
 She is a fan of his and has previously written him a letter.
 Petra works at a café owned by her grandfather (Grandpa Winter) in Daniel's hometown of Eggenfelden.
 Grandpa Winter can't stand Daniel's music and neither can the café guests.
 Daniel sticks his finger into each cake on the counter and tastes them all, then buys them and gives Petra and her grandfather two free tickets for his last concert of the year in Passau.

 Rike and Tom plan to shoot Daniel on stage at this concert.
 But instead, Rike kidnaps Daniel and brings him to their house.
 Tom arrives shortly afterward, after Baltazar again appears to him and encourages him to kill Daniel.
 Tom and Rike plan to film their execution of Daniel in order to become celebrities themselves.
 When Daniel is briefly left alone, his grandfather appears to him and emboldens him, warning him that he is about to face his toughest trial to date.
 Rike and Tom return and are unable to make themselves go through with the plan to kill Daniel – instead beginning to talk about their unhappy childhoods.
 Tom even confesses that he thinks Daniel's latest hit song isn't bad.
 Rike leaves, and Tom agrees to release Daniel again on the condition that Daniel doesn't report the kidnap.
 Daniel returns to his interrupted concert and continues to delight the crowd, including Petra and her grandfather, who has now become a fan of Daniel's and is dancing happily.